chipsalliance/firrtl-spec/spec.md

 functionalities and the condition of their presense is as followed:

 - `clk`{.firrtl}: Always presents.

   The clock driving this port.
 - `en`{.firrtl}: Always presents.

   When high, enables this port, and the read / write at that clock edge initiates.
 Otherwise, no operation initiates at that clock edge.
 - `addr`{.firrtl}: Always presents.

   The address of a read / write operation at a certain clock edge.
 - `wmode`{.firrtl}: Only presents if the read capability is `yes`{.firrtl}, and the write capability is `no-mask`{.firrtl} or `with-mask`{.firrtl}.

   This field decides whether a port having both read and write capability functions as a read port or a write port at a certain clock edge.
 If `en`{.firrtl} is high and `wmode`{.firrtl} is low, a read operation initiates.
-  If `en`{.firrtl} is high and `wmode`{.firrtl} is low, a read operation initiates.
+  If `en`{.firrtl} is high and `wmode`{.firrtl} is low, a write operation initiates.
 - `rdata`{.firrtl}: Only presents if the read capability is `yes`{firrtl}.

   Reading this field gives the element value associated with the address of a read operation that initiated `read-latency`{.firrtl} cycles prior on this port.
 If no read operations initiated at that clock edge (including the case that a write operation initiated), the value in this field is undefined.
 - `wdata`{.firrtl}: Only presents if the write capability is `no-mask` or `with-mask`.

   When a write opartion initiates, the non-masked portion of the `wdata`{.firrtl} field value is written, after the `write-latency` cycles, to the location indicated by the address of the write operation.
-- `mask`{.firrtl}: Only presents if the write capability is `with-mask`{.firrtl}.
+- `wmask`{.firrtl}: Only presents if the write capability is `with-mask`{.firrtl}.

-  The value of this field acts as the mask for the write operation taking effect that cycle, if any.
+  The value of this field acts as the mask for the write operation initiating that cycle, if any.

 ### Read Under Write Behavior